alireza-mh/react-datepicker-cy/README.md

 ## Local Development

-The `master` branch contains the latest version of the Datepicker2 component.
+The `master` branch contains the latest version of the Datepicker component.
 To start your example app, you can run `npm install` then `npm start`.
 This starts a simple webserver on http://localhost:8080.

 ## Todo